sahajamit/sahajamit.github.io/_posts/2015-3-28-Cucumber-JVM-with-TestNG.md

     }
 }
 ```
-# Executing the Cucumber Feature Files in Prallel using TestNG. #
+# Executing the Cucumber Feature Files in Parallel using TestNG. #

 To Execute the cucumber features in parallel we can leverage the TestNg multi-threading feature.
-To accomplish this We can devide the all the feature files in multiple directories and then we can create multiple FeatureAndCompositionTest classes where each class is pointing to a specific feature folder.
+To accomplish this we can divide all the feature files in multiple directories and then we can create multiple FeatureAndCompositionTest classes where each class is pointing to a specific feature folder.
 **The following example can make this more clear.**

 Here are the two features files I have to run parallelly.